AI-Assisted Product Design in Practice

 Phase 2: Learning How to Work With the AI

-Instead of designing screens, I translated product decisions into clear prompts that guided both interface and logic.
+Instead of designing screens, I translated product decisions into prompts that guided both interface and logic.

 Part of this phase involved testing different AI coding environments to understand how they behaved when building a real product.